aguamonkey/RXSwift/README.md

 # RXSwift

-A repo going through teh use cases of RXSwift.
+A repo going through the use cases of RXSwift.